Procedural Abortion (Surgical Abortion)

 - You will be asked if you would like medication to help you relax during the procedure and to help with mild pain.
 This medication will not put you to sleep for the procedure.

-- Recovery time and side effects from this medication is very minor.
-Side effects may include nausea (feeling sick to your stomach) and fatigue (tiredness).
+- This medication has a short recovery time and causes very few side effects.
+Side effects may include nausea (feeling sick to your stomach) and tiredness.

-A procedural abortion may be done if your pregnancy is 15 weeks and 6 days or less, counting from the first day of your last normal menstrual period.
+- Your pregnancy is 15 weeks and 6 days or less, counting from the first day of your last regular menstrual period.
 You will need to have an ultrasound to date your pregnancy.
-You will also have blood work to check your blood type and pregnancy hormone level.

 What happens during a procedural abortion?